 It is now possible to seek expert legal advice and representation directly from barristers who have completed the Public Access Course without the need to instruct a solicitor or licensed intermediary.
 In suitable cases, public access can offer several benefits for members of the public, professionals and companies.

 At 11 New Square, we have members qualified to accept public access work across all of our key practice areas.
 Please note that not all cases are suitable for public access and we will advise when it is in a clients best interest to involve and instructing agent.
-The Public Access guidance for lay clients is available on The Bar Council Website.
+The Public Access guidance for lay clients is available on The Bar Standards Board Website.